I seriously considered buying a Tesla Model 3, but I decided against it — here's why (TSLA)

 · I haven't ruled out future Tesla ownership, of course.
 There's a...

-Tesla surged as much as 3.4% Wednesday to an intraday record high, closing in on CEO Elon Musk's $420-per-share goal.
-The stock traded as high as $395.20 per share, jumping after Bloomberg reported that the automaker is exploring a 20% price cut for its Model 3 sedan in China.
-Tesla is up about 54%...
+· The Tesla Model 3 has the most radical interior in the auto industry, a study in minimalism.

+· The Mercedes-Benz A220 must translate the carmaker's superb...
+Business Insider Also reported by •SFGate

 Tesla Inc. (NASDAQ:TSLA) shares continued recent advances on Friday after Bloomberg reported that the electric vehicles maker will start delivering its first...
-Proactive Investors Also reported by •engadget
+Proactive Investors Also reported by •Fossbytes •TechCrunch •Reuters •bizjournals •engadget